Los martes, orquídeas

-Los martes, orquídeas (On Tuesdays, Orchids) is a 1941 Argentine black and white comedy film directed by Francisco Múgica and starring Mirtha Legrand, Enrique Serrano, Juan Carlos Thorry and Nuri Montsé.
+Los martes, orquídeas (On Tuesdays, Orchids) is a 1941 Argentine black and white comedy film of the Golden Age directed by Francisco Múgica and starring Mirtha Legrand, Enrique Serrano, Juan Carlos Thorry and Nuri Montsé.
 It won the Argentine Best Picture award for 1941.
 It was remade as the Hollywood classic You Were Never Lovelier (1942), starring Fred Astaire and Rita Hayworth.

 In a survey of the 100 greatest films of Argentine cinema carried out by the Museo del Cine Pablo Ducrós Hicken in 2000, the film reached the 27th position.
 In 2022, the film was included in Spanish magazine Fotogramas's list of the 20 best Argentine films of all time.

 Synopsis

 Elenita, the youngest of four sisters in a well-off family, is a shy, romantic and lonely lady.
 To try to bring her to life, her father sends her a bouquet of orchids each week, so she will think she has a secret admirer.
 At the same time, her father hires a young, unemployed actor to pose as the wealthy suitor.
 Comic situations start to slowly develop, as he dresses in fancy clothes, rides a horse and attends a party thrown by Elenita's family.
 By the time the ruse comes to light, the young couple have fallen in love and decided to marry.
 The father expects that his daughter will reject the young man when she learns he is poor and of Italian origin, but to his dismay she accepts him as he is.